Advertisement

 Notes:

-1. You can make this with rice flour only without the addition of sago.
+1. You can make this with rice flour only, without adding sago.

-2. Instead of lemon juice you can add little sour butter milk too.
+2. Instead of lemon juice, you can add a little sour buttermilk too.

-3. If the kneaded rice flour is not steamed properly it will not give smooth dough.
+3. If the kneaded rice flour is not properly steamed, it will not form a smooth dough.

-4. So steam this for 15 minutes in medium flame.
+4. So steam this for 15 minutes over medium heat.

 5. When it is hot itself dip your hands in water and knead the dough.
 It was bearable only.
-Me being so delicate could handle that.
+I, being so delicate, could handle that.

-7. If drying in the terrace just keep it for 3-4 hours.
+7. If drying on the terrace, just keep it for 3-4 hours.
 It will be dried.

-8. After it is dried it will be slightly shrunk .
+8. After it dries, it will shrink slightly.

-9. The remaining flour which was left after making arisi appalam, (i used only one cup of flour) i made koozh vadam.
+9. With the remaining flour left after making arisi appalam (I used only one cup of flour), I made koozh vadam.

 Trending Blogs